The making of Oriental rugs dates back as far as the third century B.C,

 The production of rugs in China was majorly disrupted in 1937 when the Japanese invaded parts of China blocking the port of Shanghai.

-China began to rebuild their export of rugs in the early part of the 1960’s but it took almost 10 years for the now loved Oriental Rug to become popular.
+China began to rebuild their export of rugs in the early part of the 1960’s but it took almost 10 years for the now loved Eastern Rug to become popular.

 Most rugs that we see in our rug cleaning plant date between 1920- 1940 and after 1970 due to the invasion by the Japanese.

-Here is a fine example of a Fette-le cira 1920 that sold at auction
+Here is a fine example of a Fette-le circa 1920 rug that sold at auction.

 Art Deco Oriental Rugs